gvwilson/thirdbit/src/fiction/santas/index.md

 The giant stone cat behind it stepped down from its pedestal.
 Finner gulped as three more joined it.
-Some were missing bits of ear or tail, but the one that yawned seemed to have all of its very sharp teeth.
+Some were missing bits of ear or tail, but the one that yawned still seemed to have a full set of very sharp teeth.
 "So tell me…
 why I…
 should say yes?"

-The lean santa reached into her sack.
+The smaller santa reached into her sack.
 For a heartbeat Finner thought she was going to throw another foam grenade, but instead she pulled out a head.
 A toy head,